chihacknight/chihacknight.org/_posts/events/2016-11-15-post-election-community-feedback-session.md

 We’ll break into groups and focusing on these broad questions:

+1. How are you feeling about community and government right now?

-1. There is a lot of anger and resentment in Chicago and America today.
+2. There is a lot of anger and resentment in Chicago and America today.
 How can we as a community of civic technologists direct it towards positive action?

-2. What don’t you understand about our government and civil society that you’d like to learn more about?
+3. What don’t you understand about our government and civil society that you’d like to learn more about?

-3. What groups or organizations need help the most, and how can we help them?
+4. What groups or organizations need help the most, and how can we help them?

-4. What kinds of presentations would you like to see next year?

 Afterwards, we’ll read out the different ideas from each category and then discuss implementing them at …